-The main assumption of benefit simulation is the full take-up of all benefits for which a household is eligible.
-Although this is a standard assumption in the microsimulation literature (see e.g. Immervoll and O'Donoghue, 2002), the take-up of some welfare benefits in the Czech Republic is quite low.
-The low take-up concerns mainly housing benefit.
-This is illustrated in Table A2, which provides an overview of consistency checks for the tax and benefit simulations.
+The aggregate consistency of the simulations is overviewed in Table A2.
 It shows the actual budget revenues and expenditures in 2010 (the year for which the income information is available in SILC), the revenues and expenditures predicted by TAXBEN (based on tax parameters in 2010), and also the revenues and expenditures reported directly in SILC.
-Overall, the model does a very good job in predicting most of the tax revenues and benefit expenditures.
-It over-predicts the tax revenues from business income, which is probably due to discrepancy between incomes reported in SILC and those reported for tax purposes.
-Benefit expenditures are over-predicted mainly for the housing benefit, which has very low take-up in the Czech Republic, and for the aid in material need benefits, where the take-up probably plays its role as well.
+Overall, the model does a very good job in predicting most of the tax revenues and benefit expenditures, particularly the social security and health contributions paid by employees which are by far the largest revenue sources.
+It overpredicts the tax revenues from business income, which is probably due to discrepancy between incomes reported in SILC and those reported for tax purposes.
+Benefit expenditures are sufficiently precisely reported for the child-related benefits.
+For the benefits for which we model the take-up, the simulated expenditures nearly correspond to the actual expenditures.